HarvardPL/formulog/docs/logical_formulas.md

 (beginning with a lowercase letter), followed by a type within square brackets, as in `#x[bool]`.
 This is the same thing as `#{"x"}[bool]`.

+Every variable occurring in the argument to a formula variable must be bound elsewhere.

 ### Built-in formula terms

 Formulog provides built-in terms that are used to construct formulas that